-Rafaela Ferraz is a freelance writer focused on strange, slightly macabre, and often overlooked chapters of Portuguese history.
+Rafaela Ferraz is a writer focused on strange, slightly macabre, and often overlooked chapters of Portuguese history.
 Her work has appeared in Atlas Obscura, Catapult, The Order of the Good Death, and TalkDeath, among others.

 She graduated from the University of Porto with a bachelor’s degree in Criminology and, later, a master’s in Forensic Sciences.
 Her thesis adopted a multidisciplinary approach to the study of the Portuguese way of death, outlining its past, present, and future as new funeral technologies begin to creep into the public consciousness.